 There are a number of different causes of blepharitis.
 It can be caused by bacteria or a virus.
 In some people glands that produce oil to lubricate the eye aren’t working well.
 In other people the irritation is due to seborrheic dermatitis, a skin condition that creates scaling and flaking.
 Yeast and fungi which feed on oils in the skin also may lead to seborrheic dermatitis.
 Most recently, scientists have identified microscopic mites (demodex folliculorum) which are associated with blepharitis.

 It can take time to resolve problems associated with blepharitis.
 The first thing to do is to consult an optical practitioner who is familiar with the condition and can help determine the cause.
-A lid cleaning routine may be recommended, using a warm compress to encourage the glands to lubricate your eyes, then gently massaging the lids, and finally cleaning your eyelids.
-Some people may benefit from antibiotics, while others will be helped by treatment that removes the demodex mites that can cause the irritation.
-Some practitioners recommend products including tea tree oil, while an anti-parasitic gel containing metronidazole also has shown effectiveness as a treatment.
-Omega 3 supplements have been shown to reduce the symptoms of blepharitis and eye dryness.
+A lid cleaning routine may be recommended, using a warm compress or an eye mask to encourage the glands in your eyelids to produce oils to lubricate your eyes, then gently massaging the lids, and finally cleaning your eyelids.
+Some people may benefit from special lid wipes, while others will be helped by treatment that removes the demodex mites that can cause the irritation.
+Some practitioners recommend products containing diluted tea tree oil, while an anti-parasitic gel containing metronidazole also has shown effectiveness as a treatment.
+Occasionally antibiotic treatment may be prescribed Omega 3 supplements have been shown to reduce the symptoms of blepharitis and eye dryness.

 There is more information about treating blepharitis from the NHS here.